-Based in the New York office, Greg Rotz is a Principal in Strategy&’s global health practice, focused on serving life science clients.
-He works with senior business leaders in the sector to grow the value of their companies by addressing major strategy, organization, and execution issues.
+Greg Rotz is an advisor to executives in the Health industry for Strategy&, PwC’s strategy consulting business.
+Based in New York, he is a Principal with PwC US.
+He focuses on serving life science clients and works with senior business leaders in the sector to grow the value of their companies by addressing major strategy, organization, and execution issues.

 Greg’s key areas of expertise are: